 Amanda is a PRINCE2 qualified Senior Healthcare Leader & Clinical Governance and Risk Management Specialist.
 She is expert in transforming operational processes across Healthcare to strengthen regulatory compliance and clinical effectiveness

 Practicus provides problem solving and recruitment.
-To find out more about the company, see here
+Find out more about our with the NHS